Fixitpanda/BizBoard/README.md

 ## This is on going project!

-More features will be added soon.
+**More features will be added soon...**

 ###### What should you expect?

 1. Python (FastAPI) based backend.
 2. Full API Integration.
+(All static data will be erased.)
-3. User Panel
+3. User Panel (Registration / Login / Control Panel)
 4. More pages (Probably)

 ## Copyrights / Credits